nishizumi-maho/nishizumi-setups-sync/README.md

 Run the script and choose the iRacing setups folder.
 Depending on the selected import mode you may also pick a ZIP file or a source folder.
 Configure folder names as needed and press **Run**.
 The selected options are saved for next time.
-If backup is enabled, new files are copied to the backup folder on each execution.
+If backup is enabled, the iRacing folder is copied to the backup before any syncing occurs, so the backup never includes modifications from the current run.

 To automate the process on start-up, enable `Run silently on startup`.
 Place a shortcut that launches the script without a console (for example using